Routing and wavelength assignment: Wavelength assignment

 There are several other wavelength assignment algorithms: Least Used, Most Used, Min Product, Least Loaded, Max Sum, and Relative Capacity Loss.
 Most Used outperforms Least Used use significantly, and slightly outperforms First Fit.
 Min Product, Least Loaded, Max Sum, and Relative Capacity Loss all try to choose a wavelength that minimizes the probability that future requests will be blocked.

 A significant disadvantage of these algorithms is that they require a significant communication overhead, making them unpractical to implement unless you have a centralized network structure.

 Joint routing and wavelength assignment

 An alternate approach to selecting a route and wavelength separately is to consider them jointly.
 These approaches tend to be more theoretical and not as practical.
-As this is a NP-complete problem, any exact solution is likely not be possible.
+As this is an NP-complete problem, an exact solution is likely not possible.
 The approximation techniques usually aren't very useful either, as they will require centralized control and, usually, predefined traffic demands.
 Two joint approaches are ILP formulation and Island Hopping.

 The ILP formulation listed above can be solved using a traditional ILP solver.
 This is typically done by temporarily relaxing the integer constraints, solving the problem optimally, and converting the real solution to an integer solution.
 Additional constraints can be added and the process repeated indefinitely using a branch and bound approach.